MicrosoftDocs/VBA-Docs/excel/Concepts/about-the-powerpivot-model-object-in-excel.md

 ### ModelColumnNames Collection

 A collection of **ModelColumnName** objects that represents columns of tables in the PPM.
-Table 9 lists the properties of the **ModelColumnNames** collection.
+The following table lists the properties of the **ModelColumnNames** collection.

- **Table 9.
-Properties of the ModelColumnNames collection**

 |**Property**|**Read/Write**|**Type**|**Description**|
 |:-----|:-----|:-----|:-----|